IntelLabs/RiverTrail/extension/README.md

 Building the extension
 ----------------------

 This extension is based on the [Firefox Add-on SDK](https://developer.mozilla.org/en-US/Add-ons/SDK).
-In order to build and test the extension, first install the Add-on SDK and activate it in the Addon SDK's directory.
+In order to build and test the extension, first install the Add-on SDK and activate it in the Add-on SDK's directory.
 For example, on Linux, Mac OS and MinGW on Windows:
 ```
 cd addon-sdk
 source bin/activate